Please click or scroll down for:

 CORE Competencies for Health Center Supervisors and Managers

-Date/Time/Location: The next CORE Competencies Training is anticipated to be held in spring of 2025.
+Date/Time/Location: The next CORE Training is anticipated to be held in spring of 2027.

 Lead Trainer: Lisa Mouscher, CEO and Lead Consultant at Sogence Training and Consulting